In order to successfully run a Scrum Project there are five Scrum aspects that must be addressed and managed throughout the project life cycle.

 We will see what those aspects are in detail.

-1. Core Roles—Core roles are those roles which are mandatorily required for producing the project’s product or service.
+- Core Roles - Core roles are those roles which are mandatorily required for producing the project’s product or service.
 Individuals who are assigned core roles are fully committed to the project and are ultimately responsible for the success of each project iteration and of the project as a whole.
+These roles include:

-Stakeholder(s), which is a collective term that includes customers, users, and sponsors, frequently interface with the Scrum Core Team, and influence the project throughout the project’s development.
-Most importantly, it is for the stakeholders that the project produces the collaborative benefits.
+- Business Stakeholder(s), which is a collective term that includes customers, users, and sponsors, frequently interface with the Scrum Core Team, and influence the project throughout the project’s development.
+Most importantly, it is for the Business stakeholders that the project produces the collaborative benefits.

-Vendors, including external individuals or organizations provide products and/or services that are not within the core competencies of the project organization.
+- Vendors—Vendors include external individuals or organizations that provide products and services that are not within the core competencies of the project organization.

 Scrum’s adaptability allows the project’s objectives and processes to change if its business justification changes.
 It is important to note that although the Product Owner is primarily responsible for business justification, other team members contribute significantly.